szkrd/little-angular-book/book/00-setup/README.md

 It may complain about the ts version, which may or may not be a problem:
 _"WARNING: You are currently running a version of TypeScript which is not officially supported by @typesc ript-eslint/typescript-estree."_

-so add a `var x = 1;` to a file, run the linter and see if it catches the problem; it should.
+Add a `var x = 1;` to a file, run the linter and see if it catches the problem; it should.

 Don't forget to enable eslint in WebStorm: